white-gecko/TriplePlace/README.md

 This is TriplePlace a light weight and flexible Triple Store for Android.
 It uses a indexing structure similar to the one in [Hexastore](http://www.zora.uzh.ch/8938/2/hexastore.pdf).
 TriplePlace uses [TokyoCabinet](http://fallabs.com/tokyocabinet/) as persistent storage system.
+I've also published a patched version of [TokyoCabinet](https://github.com/white-gecko/TokyoCabinet) and TokyoCabinet-Java-API resp.
+[TokyoCabinet-Android-API](https://github.com/white-gecko/TokyoCabinet-Android-API).

 TriplePlace is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later